Cleaner Facebook and Gmail

 phpdoc FAILED: Bad environment variable $PHP (set to "/usr/bin/php")

-I want to make a task manager for philosophy students, particularly followers of Existentialism, called Blackmine, in which you are given a predefined and unchangeable set of possible steps or actions, none of which resolve anything and all of which lead back to the beginning.
+Saturday, January 21, 2012 at 8:18AM I want to make a task manager for philosophy students, particularly followers of Existentialism, called Blackmine, in which you are given a predefined and unchangeable set of possible steps or actions, none of which resolve anything and all of which lead back to the beginning.

-I use Redmine and each issue page contains a field identified as "URL(s) to be edited," which contains URLs related to the issue at hand.
+Friday, January 20, 2012 at 3:58PM I use Redmine and each issue page contains a field identified as "URL(s) to be edited," which contains URLs related to the issue at hand.
 Unfortunately, these URLs aren't actually linked!
 They're just text.
 And I have been tediously copying and pasting each link, one at a time, into a new tab in my browser.

 Well, not anymore!
 Today, to ease my suffering (and to try something new), I created my first Greasemonkey script to convert those text-only URLs into hyperlinks.
 I hope it's helpful, as this script could be easily modified to work with any text in any HTML element (thanks so much to jQuery).